-Monster receivers – if you follow my site you’ll know I love them, kind of.
-Nothing screams statement hi-fi gear louder than the classic monster receivers of the 70’s and 80’s and this Marantz 2330 is up there with the best of them.
+Monster receivers, you know I love them.
+Nothing screams statement hi-fi gear louder than the monster receivers of the ’70s and ’80s and this Marantz 2330 is up there with the best.

 By the way – two more epic monster receivers coming up soon – a Sansui G-9000 and a Pioneer SX-950…

 People love this classic Marantz gear for many reasons – the build, the classic blue deco aesthetic and the rich, warm sound.

 In terms of engineering, the Marantz 2330 is as well-made as anything Marantz did.
 In fact, it’s easier to work on and better put-together in my opinion than the ridiculous Marantz PM-8 I restored recently.
 More on that in an upcoming article.

 The problem with this 2330 is that it was stored for many years in a shed in Queensland.
 For those who don’t know, Queensland is in northeastern Australia.
 It’s tropical, hot and humid, and there are lots of very large insects.

 These factors combined to create perhaps the most insect-dropping filled, dust-laden, spider web draped, rust-covered piece of otherwise good hi-fi equipment I’ve seen in a long time!